RiyonBASNET/FlaskBlogDemo/README.md

 User authentication

-A new user can create an account using an email, a username, and password confirmation.
+A new user can create an account using an email(assuming the email is valid), a username, and password confirmation

 Existing user can login with their email and password